arm/arm-toolchain/CONTRIBUTING.md

-When a feature or bug fix in the main branch of upstream *llvm-project* has missed the cut off for the upstream numbered release, Arm may choose to backport the change to the Arm toolchain numbered release.
+When a feature or bug fix in the main branch of upstream *llvm-project* has missed the cut off for the upstream numbered release, Arm may choose to backport the change to the Arm Toolchain numbered release.
 An attempt must have been made to use the upstream backport process first.